MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/advanced-settings.md

 </table>

 ## <a id="faq"></a>Frequently Asked Questions
-<a id="faq-use-responsibly"></a>**I changed a Dedup setting and now Dedup jobs are slow or don't finish, or my workload performance has decreased.
+<a id="faq-use-responsibly"></a>**I changed a Data Deduplication setting and now Data Deduplication jobs are slow or don't finish, or my workload performance has decreased.
 Why!?**
-These Dedup settings give you a lot of power to control how Dedup runs.
+These Data Deduplication settings give you a lot of power to control how Data Deduplication runs.
 Use it responsibly, and [monitor performance](run.md#monitoring-dedup).

-<a id="faq-running-dedup-jobs-manually"></a>**I want to run a Dedup job right now, but I don't want to create a new schedule - how can I do this?**
+<a id="faq-running-dedup-jobs-manually"></a>**I want to run a Data Deduplication job right now, but I don't want to create a new schedule - how can I do this?**
-All Dedup jobs can be run manually with [`Start-DedupJob`](https://technet.microsoft.com/en-us/library/hh848442.aspx).
+All Data Deduplication jobs can be run manually with [`Start-DedupJob`](https://technet.microsoft.com/en-us/library/hh848442.aspx).
 Learn more [here](run.md#running-dedup-jobs-manually).

 <a id="faq-full-v-regular-gc"></a>**What is the difference between *Full* and *Regular* Garbage Collection?**
 There are two types of [Garbage Collection](understand.md#job-info-gc):

 - *Regular Garbage Collection* uses a statistical algorithm to find large unreferenced chunks that meet a certain criteria (low in memory and IOPs).
 Regular Garbage Collection compacts a chunk store container only if a minimum percentage of the chunks are unreferenced.
 This type of Garbage Collection runs much faster and uses much less resources than Full Garbage Collection.
 The default schedule of the Regular Garbage Collection job is to run once a week.
-- *Full Garbage Collection* does a much more thorough job finding unreferenced Dedup chunks and freeing more disk space.
+- *Full Garbage Collection* does a much more thorough job finding unreferenced chunks and freeing more disk space.
 Full Garbage Collection compacts every container even if just a single chunk in the container is unreferenced.
 Full Garbage Collection will also free space that may have been in use if there was a crash or power failure during an optimization job.
 Full Garbage Collection jobs will recover 100% of the available space that can be recovered on a deduplicated volume at the cost of requiring more time and system resources compared to a Regular Garbage Collection job.
 The Full Garbage Collection job will typically find and release up to ~5% more of the unreferenced data than a Regular GC job.
 The default schedule of the Full GC job is to run every 4th time Garbage Collection is scheduled.

 <a id="faq-why-disable-full-gc"></a>**Why would I want to disable Full Garbage Collection?**
 Reasons to avoid running a regular scheduled Full GC job: